Documentation and Description of Southern Amami Oshima

 One session (shimaguchi039) is of a fortune telling session with an Amami Noro Priestess.

-This deposit is primarily composed of data collected via ethnography/participant observations, but also containing data collected from experiments (Discourse Completion Tasks), grammaticality judgements, surveys, semi-structured interviews and personal narratives.
+This collection is primarily composed of data collected via ethnography/participant observations, but also containing data collected from experiments (Discourse Completion Tasks), grammaticality judgements, surveys, semi-structured interviews and personal narratives.
 Ritual data, such as songs (shimauta and hachigatsu odori) and folk tales are also included.

 The data for this collection was collected during the PhD research of Martha Tsutsui Billins, the principal investigator.
 The majority of the data comes from a fieldtrip January 2018- April 2018.
 After Martha left the field site, additional data was collected by community members and sent electronically to London for processing and archiving.
 A second field trip was completed April -May 2019.